slatedocs/slate/source/includes/_feature-deriving.md

 }
 ```

-POST'ing to the private variables catalog a Shoji Entity containing a ZCL function like:
+`POST`ing to the private variables catalog a Shoji Entity containing a ZCL function like:

 ```json
 {